 Employees should not communicate with Rich Cassidy Law through an employer provided email account, as this may waive the employee’s attorney/client privilege.
 Call instead for a face to face or skype conference.

 Contact Rich Cassidy Law today to set up an appointment to discuss your employment law questions and learn more about how we can help you.
 We are available during regular business hours and by appointment at other times.
-You can reach us by phone at (802) 335-2794 or via a private e-mail account.
+You can reach us by phone at (802) 864-8144 or via a private e-mail account to talk to our Vermont Employment law and litigation lawyers in South Burlington, VT.

 Call Now For An Appointment